How to Treat Hemorrhoids

 Sclerotherapy

-The solution causes the hemorrhoid to shrink by closing the blood vessels that supply it.
+Involves injecting a chemical solution to shrink hemorrhoids by closing the blood vessels that supply them.

 Surgical Treatment for Hemorrhoids